cguertin14/cguertin.dev/src/content/posts/hello-world.md

 ## Where is this website running?

-Glad you ask.
+Glad you asked.
 This blog actually runs on my personal homelab on a Kubernetes Cluster (which I'll describe in a future article).
 The source code can be found [here](https://github.com/cguertin14/cguertin.dev).
 I built this site using [Hugo](https://gohugo.io).

 ## Conclusion